segraef/apa/README.md

     serviceConnection   = <serviceConnection>                   # arm service connection name
     ```

-5. Create a new pipeline using your [pipeline.yaml](PipelineAgents/2020-01-09/Pipeline/pipeline.yml) for and run it.
+5. Create a new pipeline using the [pipeline.yaml](PipelineAgents/2020-01-09/Pipeline/pipeline.yml) and run it.

 ## Helpers

-Instead using an Azure Pipeline you can also run also these tasks locally.
-For that you can find Helpers [here](PipelineAgents/2020-01-09/Scripts).
+Instead using an Azure Pipeline you can also run also these tasks locally using your local machine as agent.
+For that you can find a Helper file [here](PipelineAgents/2020-01-09/Scripts/New-PipelieAgents.ps1).
 If you're not familiar with Docker at all I recommend the [Docker Quickstart](https://docs.docker.com/get-started/).

 ## Docker Container image contents